junxit/us-congress-bills-115/metadata.md

 - 2018-04-13 — Introduced in House
 - 2018-04-13 — Introduced in House
 - 2018-04-13 — Referred to the House Committee on Natural Resources.
+- 2018-04-19 — Referred to the Subcommittee on Federal Lands.
+- 2018-09-05 — Committee Consideration and Mark-up Session Held.
+- 2018-09-05 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-09-05 — Subcommittee on Federal Lands Discharged.
+- 2018-10-30 — Placed on the Union Calendar, Calendar No. 778.
+- 2018-10-30 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-996.
+- 2018-10-30 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-996.